BuidlGuidl/eth-tech-tree-challenges-old/README.md

 ## Challenge Description

 This challenge will require the user to build a contract that is capable of sending tokens or ETH to multiple provided addresses.
-Transferance of tokens and ETH are basics that a student must understand in smart contract development.
+Transference of tokens and ETH are basics that a student must understand in smart contract development.

 Your task starts in `packages/foundry/contracts/Multisend.sol`.
 Use your solidity skills to make this smart contract whilst meeting the following criteria: